-The FBI continues to work to identify individuals who seek to join the ranks of foreign fighters traveling in support of the Islamic State of Iraq and ash-Sham (ISIS), as well as homegrown violent extremists (HVE) who may aspire to attack the U.S. from within.
+The greatest terrorism threat to our homeland is posed by lone actors or small cells who typically radicalize online and look to attack soft targets with easily accessible weapons.
+The FBI sees these threats manifested within both domestic violent extremists (DVEs) and homegrown violent extremists (HVEs), two distinct threats, both of which are located primarily in the United States and typically radicalize and mobilize to violence on their own.
+The FBI continues to work to identify individuals who seek to join the ranks of foreign fighters traveling in support of the ISIS, as well as HVE who may aspire to attack the U.S. from within.
 These terrorism threats remain among the highest priorities for the FBI and the USIC.
 HVEs aspire to carry out attacks in the U.S. or travel overseas to participate in terrorist activity.
 Countering the HVE threat is especially challenging for law enforcement because HVEs often act with little to no warning.
 The FBI has HVE cases that span all 56 FBI field offices across all 50 states and territories.